 Remote visualization is an integral part of all our lives.
-When we watch the weather forecast on television, we are viewing a presentation of data assembled from a number of remotely located sources: satellite imagery, regional ground-based stations, weather balloon observations and computer simulations that predict tomorrow's weather.
+When we watch the weather forecast on television, we are viewing a presentation of data assembled from a number of remotely located sources: satellite imagery, regional ground-based stations, weather balloon observations, and computer simulations that predict tomorrow's weather.
 This same metaphor applies to modern computational science, where large datasets are generated on supercomputers and are analyzed or viewed by remotely located researchers.
-The trend towards consolidated centers that provide extreme computing capabilities as centralized resources, combined with the increased size of generated data, produce an acute need for remote visualization capabilities.
-As research teams are increasingly composed of geographically distributed scientists, interactive collaborative remote visualization technologies can help to accelerate scientific discovery while reducing the costs associated with travel.
+The trend toward consolidated centers that provide extreme computing capabilities as centralized resources, combined with the increased size of generated data, produce an acute need for remote visualization capabilities.
+As research teams are increasingly composed of geographically distributed scientists, interactive and collaborative remote visualization technologies can help to accelerate scientific discovery while reducing the costs associated with travel (see Fig. 2).
+There is an overlap between the needs of remote visualization and the objectives of other DOE research areas.
+A user should be required to authenticate only once in order to use a vast web of distributed resources, and they should expect that their data streams are adequately secure.
+As remote and distributed applications evolve, the ideal target is that suitable Grid infrastructure that supports single sign-on authentication and secure transmission of data streams is uniformly deployed across DOE facilities.

-Figure 1.
-High-resolution datasets are computed at centralized facilities, but viewed by remotely located researchers.
+Figure 2.
+High-resolution datasets are computed at centralized facilities but are viewed by remotely located researchers.
 Remote visualization techniques help scientists make effective use of centralized facilities.
 Don Middleton, NCAR.